DmytroY/OpenCV-Cpp/README.md

 * 2-4-ellipse.cpp - usage of cv::ellipse() and cv::ellipse2Poly()
 * 2-5-text.cpp - usage of putText() and getTextSize()
 * 2-6-poly.cpp - drawing polygon line and filled polygons

+### 3. Geometric
+* 3-1-resize.cpp - resize image by resulting size or by proportions
+* 3-2-perspective.cpp - changin geometry of image based on moving of key points.
+* 3-3-remap.cpp - creating by pixel matrice of rules for transform source image to resulting image by moving pixels or calculating destination pixel based on source pixels group.
+* 3-4-comvertMaps - preparing map of image transformation for fast remap
+* 3-5-polar.cpp - transform image from linear to polar coordinates and back
+* 3-6-crop.cpp - crop image based on left top corner, based on center, based on user selection

+### 4. pixel value manipulation
+* 4-1-trhreshold.cpp - intensity based manipulation